-I currently oversee the operation of LXBN, LexBlog’s magazine site curating the best content from the LexBlog Network.
-Using meticulous organization, I maintain the site, as well as LXBN’s social media platforms.
-I am responsible for all posts that come through the LexBlog Network, and see that all content is curated, categorized, and tagged on the site, in addition to producing original content each day.
-Additionally, I support LexBlog’s business development team and CEO with guidance on how we can leverage LXBN to help our clients blog better, always pushing LXBN and its members forward.
+I oversaw the operation of LXBN, LexBlog’s magazine site curating the best content from the LexBlog Network.
+Using meticulous organization, I maintained the site, as well as LXBN’s social media platforms.
+I was responsible for all posts that come through the LexBlog Network, and saw that all content is curated, categorized, and tagged on the site, in addition to producing original content each day.
+Additionally, I supported LexBlog’s business development team and CEO with guidance on how we could leverage LXBN to help our clients blog better, always pushing LXBN and its members forward.

 During my time at The Daily I wore a lot of hats: Arts & Leisure editor, Assistant Development Editor, Science Editor, and Staff Writer.
 I ensured sections were put together, approved layouts, took photos, and provided content for the UW’s all student-run newspaper, which served more than 40,000 students and staff.
 I penned the “Campus Pulse” column for the science section for quarter, reporting on the not-quite breaking but still important research and healthcare news from UW’s premiere med center.
 And from smooth opinions in special sections to hard front page news from the administrative beat (which I covered my very first quarter with The Daily) I honed my writing and expanded my horizons.

 I was honored to be The Seattle Times’ Features intern for winter quarter in 2014.
 During my time there I reviewed concerts and exhibits, wrote on summer hotspots and Peep photography, and—of course—helped the Features section capitalize on the excitement before the Super Bowl.
 I produced articles of various lengths, from short pieces to longer features, and worked independently, managing my time effectively to constantly meet deadlines.